 INCORPORATING THE COMPANY MISSION OR MOTTO

 Your client may have a company phrase or tagline and may want to incorporate this into the logo.
-Logos take time to develop, so you won’t hit the mark on the first or even the hundredth try, but that’s the logo design process.
+Logos take time to develop so that you won’t hit the mark on the first or even the hundredth try.
+However, that’s the logo design process.

 Logos are a very personal thing.
-Therefore be patient and don’t get frustrated.
+Therefore, be patient and don’t get frustrated.
 After some trial and error, that unique design will appear right before you.
+See: PROFESSIONAL LOGO DESIGN

 ABOUT VISIONEFX